sveltejs/template/README.md

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

+If you don't see the "HELLO WORLD!" page on [localhost:5000](http://localhost:5000) it might be due to another process using that port.
+To use a different port, e.g. `5050`, modify the line `"start": "sirv public"` in the `package.json` file to `"start": "sirv public --port 5050"`.

 ## Building and running in production mode